superbeppe98/cisco-introduction-to-iot/6_Educational_and_Business_Opportunities.md

 ## 6.1.5 Lifelong Learning

-With the ever-changing landscape of the digitized world, we must stay current in order to realize the full potential of what the IoT has to offer.
+- With the ever-changing landscape of the digitized world, we must stay current in order to realize the full potential of what the IoT has to offer

-The job market will continue to offer more opportunities as new technologies evolve.
-The skill sets required for these jobs will evolve at the same time, thus creating the need for lifelong learning.
+- The job market will continue to offer more opportunities as new technologies evolve.
+The skill sets required for these jobs will evolve at the same time, thus creating the need for lifelong learning

 ## 6.2.1 Communities of Interest
 - A community of interest is a group of people who share a common interest or passion about a specific topic.
 These people get together to share information and ideas about this topic